Menstrual Changes

 Taking Care of Yourself

-Even though menstrual problems are common, suffering with them is not a normal part of HIV.
+Even though menstrual problems are common, suffering with them is not a normal part of living with HIV.
 In most cases, it is possible to find the cause of your symptoms and to treat or manage the problem.
 Try to keep track of the start/end dates of your periods each month.
-It is important to get regular gynecological exams as part of your routine health care, and to report any changes in your menstrual cycle to your health care provider.
+It is important to get regular gynecological exams as part of your routine healthcare, and to report any changes in your menstrual cycle to your health care provider.

 Image